eronscode/recruiting-application-personio/README.md

 NOTE:
 - If on entry of any files in the codebase and you get this error on imported modules e.g `Cannot find module 'classnames' or its corresponding type declarations.`, close your code editor and open again
 - Ensure you're connected to the internet so data can load up.
+- React.strict mode was temporarily removed in the project because in react 18, react.strict mode causes useEffect to run twice on development.
+This is doesn't happen in production so strict mode can be added before pushing to production.
+One hack will be to create a hook that runs useEffect once.
+Read more here: https://github.com/facebook/react/issues/24553

 You can start editing the page by modifying `pages/ViewApplications/index.js`.